 Is Kipod being used to identify protesters?
 Response to ByPol’s New Statement

-In an interview with TUT.by, one of the members of the ByPol initiative said that he personally used the smart city platform Kipod to identify protesters.
+In an interview with the largest portal in Belarus, one of the members of the initiative of the former security officials said that he personally used the smart city platform Kipod to identify protesters.
 As we are developers of this software product, such a statement caused us a major questions.
 Once again, the company states that it is impossible to use Kipod for these purposes.
 If Stanislav Luponosov is convinced of the contrary, then we suggest to explain in any acceptable way in detail how Kipod can be used to identify protesters.

 The task of the Kipod platform, on the basis of which the Republican Public Safety Monitoring System (RPSMS) operates, is to search for and find pre-identified persons.
 This practically valuable when it comes to searching for people who have already been identified – people on the national wanted list, missing persons, lost children, etc. It is technically impossible to upload all citizens of the country into the database (for example, a passport database) so that the system could massively identify all citizens caught in the field of view of the cameras.